-In a market like Bozeman’s most sellers want to price high, knowing that most homes are going for over asking.
-However, this isn’t always the best strategy.
-Pricing too high can mean the house will spend more time on the market, which doesn’t reflect well when everything else is going under contract quickly.
-The other risk with pricing too high is the home still has to appraise for that price if your buyer is getting financing.
-This is something we are seeing happen in Bozeman.
-Homes not appraising for what they are going under contract for and then the sellers either have to reduce the price or buyers have to come up with the difference.
-Of course, we are seeing an increase in cash buyers which eliminates this problem, but that’s not always the case.
+In a market like Bozeman’s many sellers want to price high.
+But this isn’t always the best strategy.
+Pricing your home too high can cause it to spend more time on the market, which doesn’t reflect well on the property. if other homes are going under contract quickly.
+The other risk with pricing too high is that if the buyer is using financing to purchase the home it has to appraise for the agreed-upon price.
+If a home's appraisal value comes in below the price the home is under contract for, either the sellers have to reduce the price or the buyers have to come up with the difference.
+This is something we have seen happen often in Bozeman over the last 2 years.

-Using what comparable homes have sold for is a big piece of the pricing puzzle, but they aren't the only thing to consider.
-If you have done renovations or upgrades that add value to your home, it needs to be taken into consideration when pricing.
-Remember, not all renovations add value, and home projects can be costly.
-Sellers don’t always get out what they put into a home reno project.
-Talk with your agent about any projects you’ve done to your home to see if they can add to your asking price.
+Looking at what homes like yours have recently sold for is a big piece of the pricing puzzle, but it’s not the only thing to consider.
+If you have done renovations or upgrades that add value to your home, those need to be taken into consideration when deciding on a price.
+Talk with an agent about any projects you’ve done to your home to see if they can boost your asking price.

-An experienced real estate agent will help you determine the best price to list your home at.
-They can provide a comparative market analysis that gives an accurate representation of what your house is worth.
-In our office, agents work collaboratively and often discuss with each other pricing a home to get multiple opinions.
+An experienced real estate agent can provide you with a comparative market analysis that gives an accurate representation of what your property is worth.
+In our office, agents work collaboratively and often discuss pricing a home to get multiple opinions.
 In a market like Bozeman’s, this insight from other experts can really help zero in on the best price.
-An agent will also be the one to help you negotiate multiple offers, contingencies, and escalation clauses, all the extra work that has come along in our current market.
+An agent will also be the one to help you negotiate multiple offers, contingencies, and escalation clauses to make sure that you get the right buyers and the right price for your home.